 Salmon en Papillote (Salmon in Paper Parcel)

-Salmon fillet baked in parchment paper parcel aka “fish in bag” or going by its French name, Salmon en Papillote, is on my weekly dinner cook list.
+Salmon fillet baked in parchment paper parcel aka “fish in bag” or going by its French name, Salmon en Papillote, is on my fave dinner cook list.
 Although the result looks impressively gourmet, it only took 10 minutes to prepare and 20 minutes to bake in the oven.
-Just prep, wrap and bake, which is a 100% noobproof way of cooking.
+Just prep, wrap and bake, which is a 100% noob-friendly way of cooking.
 The result is healthy, easy, pretty and yummy!

 This simplest version with only cherry tomatoes, lemon, salt and pepper tastes great!
 You can also add any readily available ingredients (such as zucchini, mushroom or bell pepper) and herbs (such as dill, thyme or mint), or even a small splash of white wine to make it more scrumptious.